Phila Art

 “Hindi: From Traditional Knowledge to Artificial Intelligence”.

-Around 1000 participants including High- level dignitaries, Government officials, Hindi scholars, academicians, writers, poets, critics, publishers and other Hindi lovers from all over the world, are expected to join the 12th World Hindi Conference.
-Several exhibitions related to the various aspects of the Hindi language are being organized.
-A variety of cultural programmes blending the colours and flavours of India and Fiji are also being organized during the Conference.
-To mark the historic occasion and to help further promote the Hindi language, the Government of India would also be gifting Hindi Language Laboratory to the people Of Fiji.
+The event will bring together approximately 1,000 participants, including respected government officials, Hindi scholars, academics, writers, poets, critics, publishers, and other Hindi enthusiasts from around the world.
+There will be numerous exhibitions on various aspects of the Hindi language, as well as a variety of cultural programs that blend the colors and flavors of India and Fiji.
+To commemorate the historic occasion and promote the Hindi language, the Government of India will gift a Hindi Language Laboratory to the people of Fiji.

 Buy FDC